cbourke/ComputerScienceI/documents/syllabus.md

 work alone or we may partner you with someone in a zoom breakout room.

 Each lab is assessed based on completion.
-In general you will need to submit code and an electronic writeup of your worksheet (plain text or markdown is preferred) through webhandin which can also be verified using the webgrader.
+In general you will need to submit code and (possibly) an electronic writeup of your worksheet through an online grading system.
 You will have until midnight on the day of the lab (Tuesdays) to submit your solutions.
-Points will be awarded based on the results of the webgrader.
+Points will be awarded based on the results of the online grader.

 ### Hacks